static-dev/spike-optimize/README.md

 > NOTE: Notice that optimize actually returns an array of plugins, so the instantiation is slightly different here.

+Out of the box, this plugin will force webpack to use [chunkhash naming](https://medium.com/@okonetchnikov/long-term-caching-of-static-assets-with-webpack-1ecb139adb95) optimized for long term cacheing.
 Now, as soon as you are using hash naming, you no longer have a way to include the scripts on your page, since they are named randomly.
-However, this plugin will scan your pages and detect when you are using the assets as they are named in your entries automatically.
+However, this plugin will scan your pages and detect when you are using the assets as they are named in your entries automatically, then replace them with the correct path.
 So you can still include the script like this:

 ```html
 <body>